dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 Image or text data can be associated with a drag source by storing the data in the `DataPackage.Image` or `DataPackage.Text` property.
 You can add the data in the handler for the `DragStarting` event.

-The following XAML example shows a `DragGestureRecognizer` that registers a handler for the `DragStarting` event:
+The following XAML example shows a <xref:Microsoft.Maui.Controls.DragGestureRecognizer> that registers a handler for the `DragStarting` event:

 ```xaml
 <Path Stroke="Black"